Joshua-K1234/sql-data-warehouse-project/README.md

    git clone https://github.com/yourusername/data-warehouse-project.git
    cd data-warehouse-project
    ```
-2. Load CSV files into the SQL Server database.
+2. In the third file, change the location of all bulk insert statements to the directory where you decide to keep the datasets.
-3. Execute the provided SQL scripts to transform and load data.
+4. Load CSV files into the SQL Server database.
-4. Query the warehouse using SQL Server Management Studio (SSMS).
+5. Execute the provided SQL scripts in numerical order to transform and load data.

 ## 📜 License
 This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for details.